OnePageCRM/OnePageCRM.github.io/_posts/2014-05-28-the-beauty-of-ultrahook.md

 <img src='https://xapdocs.atlassian.net/wiki/download/thumbnails/2621456/image2014-5-21%2014%3A32%3A3.png?version=1&modificationDate=1400679125157&api=v2'>

-Go ahead and fill it out, making sure to take note of the namespace you choose, I will be using this ultrahook to send information from a [Wufoo][2] form, one of the many integrations One Page CRM offers, to our One page CRM account that is running on the localhost so I will cleverly call my namespace wufoo, but choose anything you like just make sure to make note of it for later.
+Go ahead and fill it out, making sure to take note of the namespace you choose, I will be using this ultrahook to send information from my OnePage CRM account to my web application, so I will call the namespace 'onepage', just to keep things clear and simple.

 Hit the Sign me up! button and you will now be presented with an API key, make note of this too, although ultrahook even send you a friendly email with your API key just so you wont forget, what a great bunch of lads!